The Interview Process

 4. Think before you answer a question.
 There is no penalty for taking a breath and thinking about your answer.
 A little bit of silence is okay.

 5. Be careful not to use "filler words" such as "like," "you know," "um," "such as."
-It is better to have a well-thought out answer or pause before answering, than trying to fill the silence with um's and like's.
+It is better to have a well-thought out answer or pause before answering, than trying to fill the silence.

 6. Try to be specific and concise.
 The Interviewer will hear many students answer similar questions and he or she needs to hear something that will allow you to stand out above the rest.
 Be honest with them when answering questions.
 Remember when they ask you why you want to be in a health profession tell them a specific reason and use an example.
 Make sure that it demonstrates your understanding and skills in the profession.